Saludos estimada familias!

 The space would be one where I learned how to play with my cousin-brothers, or primos and primas-hermanas.
 I still remember running around abuela’s open-aired indoor patio, or la azotea, and watching her cook with a big smile on her face while she sang popular Mexican songs out loud.
 The aromas of her traditional Mexican food cuisine filled the air with happiness.
 She wore a traditional Mexican and hand-woven “cotton & laced” apron for cooking.
 Los primo-hermanos (brother-cousins)and I used to chase after our family hens in la azotea (roof top), and enjoyed eating fresh chicken mole, with chilachiles.
 My mother and I used to pluck guayabas (guavas) from the guayabo (or guava trees) growing in our back yard.
 We also placed a fruit stand right outside our home, and sold guavas to the neighbors and people walking through the neighborhood.
 My other favorite fruit was the taste of los coyules dipped in brown sugar or el arníbar.

 The new center space needs to have the same rich feeling of family, culture and adventure; a place in which children can discover new things, laugh and experience a love for learning.
 This is a second home where children can feel confident, loved, valued and empowered.
 Let’s cultivate culture, celebrate tradition, and connect community collectively!

-We are very pleased to share with you that we have found a space in which we plan to offer such a culturally rich and dynamic Spanish Immersion childcare center program and by the name of Academia de Mi Abuela (or AMA = This is another way of saying “mother”, or “he/she loves” in Spanish.).
-Although we have just opened our doors for enrollment to the public and as we settle into the new space, we would like to share this first step with you and bring you with us, as we begin this next big journey together.
+We are very pleased to share with you that we have found the perfect space (2162 Mountain Blvd.) in which we plan to offer such a culturally rich and dynamic Spanish Immersion childcare center program and by the name of Academia de Mi Abuela (or AMA = This is another way of saying “mother”, or “he/she loves” in Spanish.).
+We are now enrolling new students ages 18 months-6 years old.
+Come join us today for a family tour to learn more about our programs and visit our lovely space.

 Cynthia Mendez Reimann,